AlignmentResearch/vlmrm/src/evaluation/README.md

 OPENAI_API_KEY=
 ```

+If you want to test CLIP, refer to the main repo README.

 ## Data

 In the project root, create a folder `data/evaluation` and put your videos in there.
 In the same directory, place a `data.csv` file contaning four columns: